suidin/tw-vods/README.md

 This extension uses the hls streaming library hls.js from https://github.com/video-dev/hls.js.

+After installing the vod list page will open.
+Otherwise click on the new extension icon to load the vod list.
+I recommend saving this site as a bookmark.
 Right now you need to provide your own twitch.tv client ID or OAuth for it to work (you will be prompted on first start).
-After installing click on the new extension icon to load the vod list.
-I recommend saving this site as a bookmark.

 ## List
 Enter a channel name to see recent vods of that channel.
 By clicking a thumbnail the player will open.